-to be appointed by the temporary president of the senate; three members to be appointed by the speaker of the assembly; two members to be appointed by the minority leader of the senate; and two members to be appointed by the minority leader of the assembly.
+- S 3.
+The commission shall consist of thirteen members, to be appointed as follows: three members to be appointed by the governor; three members to be appointed by the temporary president of the senate; three members to be appointed by the speaker of the assembly; two members to be appointed by the minority leader of the senate; and two members to be appointed by the minority leader of the assembly.
 The members shall have demonstrated expertise in and experience with the field of child abuse prevention.
-A chairperson and vice-chairperson of such commission shall be elected by the majority of its members, all members being present.

-- S 4.
+A chairperson and vice-chairperson of such commission shall be elected by the majority of its members, all members being present. - S 4.
 The members of the commission shall receive no compensation for their services, but shall be allowed their actual and necessary expenses incurred in the performance of their duties hereunder. - S 5.
 The commission may employ and at pleasure remove such personnel as it may deem necessary for the performance of its functions.
 Such commission may meet and hold public and/or private hearings within or without the state, and shall have all the powers of a legislative committee pursuant to the legislative law. - S 6.
 For the accomplishment of its purposes, the commission shall be authorized and empowered to undertake any studies, inquiries, surveys or analyses it may deem relevant in cooperation with or by agreement with any other public or private agency. - S 7.
-The commission shall make a report of its findings, including any recommendations for legislative action as it may deem necessary and appropriate, to the governor, the temporary president of the senate and the speaker of the assembly no later than one year after the effective date of this act. - 25 S 8.
-This act shall take effect immediately and shall expire and be 26 deemed repealed 1 year after such effective date.
+The commission shall make a report of its findings, including any recommendations for legislative action as it may deem necessary and appropriate, to the governor, the temporary president of the senate and the speaker of the assembly no later than one year after the effective date of this act. - 29 S 8.
+This act shall take effect immediately and shall expire and be 30 deemed repealed 1 year after such effective date.